Course - Language Proficiency 1 - TYSK1003

 Course content

 In this course students develop their proficiency in written and spoken German.
-Students must regularly hand in written work in German.
+Students must regularly produce texts or other works in German (for example translations, blog posts or videos).

 Learning outcome